zhourrr/kernel-dev/notes/kernel-trace/perf.md

 ## Timed Profiling

 **perf** can profile CPU usage based on sampling the instruction pointer or stack trace at a fixed interval (timed profiling).
+When you run `perf record -a` on a workload, the kernel fires a timer interrupt on every CPU at a given frequency.
+Each interrupt must collect a stack trace for that CPU at that moment which is then sent up to the userspace `perf` process that writes it to a **perf.data** file.

 Sampling CPU stacks at `99 Hertz` (`-F 99`), for the entire system (`-a`, for all CPUs), with stack traces (`-g`, for call graphs), for `30` seconds: